Chesterhill, Ohio

 Chesterhill is a village in Morgan County, Ohio, United States.
-The population was 289 at the 2010 census.
+The population was 276 at the 2020 census.

+History

 Chesterhill was laid out in 1834, and named after Chester County, Pennsylvania, the native home of a large share of the first settlers.

+Chesterhill played a role in the Underground Railroad; escaped slaves were sheltered in Henman Cave and by Quaker families, led by individuals such as Elias Bundy, Jesse Hiatt, and Nathan Morris.